PiantaMK/BotListConverter/README.md

 - They generate a JSON list of SteamIDs that can be used in the converter.

-- **WARNING: I am not responsible for IP blocks from the website admins.**
+- **WARNING: I am not responsible for IP blocks from website admins.**

 - Supported websites: